 |Book(s)|| A Game of Thrones (appears)|

 A Dance with Dragons (mentioned)

 |Played by||Clive Mantle|

 |TV series||Season 1|

-Lord Jon Umber, better known as Greatjon Umber or the Greatjon, is Lord of Last Hearth and head of House Umber, a loyal vassal family to the Starks of Winterfell.
-He has at least one son Jon "Smalljon" Umber.
-In the TV series the Greatjon is played by Clive Mantle.
+Jon Umber, better known as the Greatjon, is Lord of the Last Hearth and head of House Umber, a loyal vassal family to the Starks of Winterfell.
+His eldest son is Smalljon Umber.
+In the television adaptation Game of Thrones the Greatjon is played by Clive Mantle.

 Appearance and Character

 - See also: Images of Jon Umber (Greatjon)

 Jon is a large man, nearly seven feet tall.
 He is heavily muscled and is a formidable warrior.
 Ser Jaime Lannister regards him as one of the strongest living men in Westeros when thinking of who could match him in a fight.